Get The Top News In Search

 See People Also Ask Queries and Ontologies in Image Search Labels

 So again, Google shows us that Semantic SEO focuses on finding real-world objects in queries that searchers perform.
-Knowledge results can include featured snippets, which answer questions that many people ask about those entities.
-Those results can also include other questions, often referred to as “related questions” or “people also ask” questions.
+Knowledge results can include featured snippets, answering many people’s questions about those entities.
+Those results can also have other questions, often referred to as “related questions” or “people also ask” questions.
 They may find those related questions to crowdsource them by looking in query logs for related questions in a question graph.
 I wrote about those in Google Related Questions now use a Question Graph.

 I pointed out the labels that Google uses for categories to my co-workers.
 Google tells us in a blog post that they associate machine ID numbers with entities in image search.
 This is at Improving Photo Search: A Step Across the Semantic Gap

-And categories in image search show related entities and concepts in an ontology based on your search terms.
+Categories in image search show related entities and concepts in an ontology-based on your search terms.
 I detailed this in Google Image Search Labels Becoming More Semantic?
-If you are doing keyword research for pages and want to better understand related entities and concepts for those pages, search for those terms on Google Image search.
+If you are doing keyword research for pages and want to better understand related entities and concepts, search for those terms on Google Image search.
 Labels can tell you about entities and terms related to people, places, and things.

 Learn About Entities and Personalized Knowledge Graphs from Google

-There is an open access book (free) by a computer scientist who worked as an intern at Google for a year.
+An open-access book (free) by a computer scientist who worked as a visiting scholar at Google.
 I highly recommend reading it.
 The author is Krisztian Balrog, and his book is Entity-Oriented Search.
 It covers the use of entities at Google quite well.
-He also wrote a paper on entities for a conference that is worth looking at: Personal Knowledge Graphs: A Research Agenda
+He also wrote a paper on entities for a conference worth looking at, Personal Knowledge Graphs: A Research Agenda.

-The idea of personalized knowledge graphs was very interesting.
-I ran across a couple of Google patents that covered that area, and wrote about them.
+The idea of personalized knowledge graphs was exciting.
+I ran across a couple of Google patents that covered that area and wrote about them.
 These are those posts: